esphome/esphome-docs/components/lvgl.rst

 ------

 In LVGL, graphical elements like Buttons, Labels, Sliders etc. are called objects or widgets.
-See :ref:`lvgl-widgets` to see the full list of available widgets in ESPHome.
+See :ref:`lvgl-widgets` to see the full list of available LVGL widgets in ESPHome.

 Every object has a parent object where it is created.
 For example, if a label is created on a button, the button is the parent of label.
 The child object moves with the parent and if the parent is deleted the children will be deleted too.
 Children can be visible only within their parent's bounding area.
 In other words, the parts of the children outside the parent are clipped.
-A Screen is the "root" parent.
+A screen is the *root* parent.
 You can have any number of screens.

 Widgets integrate in ESPHome as components: